-From Vivaldi to Mozart , from Beethoven to Tchaikovsky , from Glazunov to Ravel , from Riccardo Muti to Claudio Abbado and famous artists such as Martha Argerich , Anne-Sophie Mutter and Fabio Biondi , the fabulous landscape will take place before your eyes in a peaceful and tormented turn, rich hours of classical music… I did not try to unearth obscure works or forgotten composers.
-What I have tried is to invite Internet users to discover the great masterpieces and those who composed them.
-From there, I selected critical works from the history of classical music.
+From Vivaldi to Mozart , from Beethoven to Tchaikovsky , from Glazunov to Ravel , from Riccardo Muti to Claudio Abbado , passing by such famous artists as Martha Argerich , Anne-Sophie Mutter or Fabio Biondi , will unfold before your eyes the fabulous landscape, tour in turn peaceful and tormented, from the rich hours of classical music… I did not seek to unearth obscure works or forgotten composers.
+What I tried is to invite Internet users to discover the great masterpieces and those who composed them.
+From there, I selected decisive works from the history of classical music.